Skip to main content

 At a glance

-A cross-channel revenue-at-risk alert that joins your LinkedIn campaigns to your commerce catalogue and flags any campaign actively spending to promote a product that is out of stock.
+A cross-platform revenue-at-risk alert that joins your LinkedIn campaigns to your commerce catalogue and flags any campaign actively spending to promote a product that is out of stock.
 This is rare on LinkedIn, which is overwhelmingly a B2B lead-generation channel, but B2B-commerce advertisers (industrial supply, wholesale, B2B SaaS with a self-serve plan, equipment resellers) do run product-led LinkedIn campaigns, and when one of those SKUs hits zero quantity in the connected commerce platform, every pound of LinkedIn spend behind it is buying clicks to a page that cannot convert.
 The card needs a commerce connector (Shopify, BigCommerce, or Adobe Commerce) joined to the LinkedIn account; it hides entirely when no commerce sibling is connected, because there is nothing to cross-reference.

 Calculation